 .jpg)

-With Skillvue, Mediaset streamlined the pre-screening step across thousands of applications from junior profiles in Progetto Giovani, building a structured dataset on the real capabilities of every candidate to support their growth within the company.
+With Skillvue, Mediaset standardised the pre-screening step across thousands of applications from junior profiles applying to Progetto GRAPE, building a structured dataset on the characteristics of every candidate to streamline the hiring process.

 Mediaset